THOMASELOVE/431-2018-project/README.md

 # 431-2018-project

 Materials for the Fall 2018 431 Course Project will arrive soon.

-We'll discuss the Project in class after Labor Day.
+Really.